Sleeping With Scoliosis – Top 6 Tips You Should Have in Mind

 The Effect of Scoliosis on Sleep

-Poor sleep quality is common among those with scoliosis due to the pain and pressure they usually go to bed with.
-However, the actual magnitude of the spine’s curve doesn’t have much effect on sleep quality, meaning that anyone with scoliosis, regardless of how severe it is, could potentially struggle with sleep deprivation and daytime sleepiness.
+It is also important to acknowledge that anyone with scoliosis, regardless of how severe it is, could potentially struggle with sleep deprivation and daytime sleepiness.

 1. Get a Supportive Mattress

 While a bad mattress won’t make scoliosis worse, you’re not doing your back any favors by lying on a bed that’s unsupportive.
-Further, it could make your symptoms worse and your pain more pronounced.
+Further, it could make any pain you have more pronounced.

 While soft and cushy mattresses are tempting, you’ll be better off with a medium-firm or firm mattress that allows your spine to remain in a well-supported, neutral position.

-When you’re shopping for a new mattress, one of the things to look for is a sleep trial.
-This allows you to try the bed in your home for a limited amount of time to see if the bed is right for you.
-Many reputable companies offer a risk-free trial that’s 90 to 365 days.
+When you’re shopping for a new mattress, one of the things to look for is a mattress trial period.
+This sleep trial allows you to try the bed in your home for a limited amount of time to see if the bed is right for you.
+Many reputable companies offer a risk-free trial that’s 90 to 365 days long.

 Check Out Our Guide: Top Rated Mattress for Scoliosis